GitGhillie/phonon_rs/README.md

 At this stage the focus is on the following:
 - Try to get the tests and benchmarks working
-- Roughly follow the file structure of Steam Audio
 - Write Rusty code
 - Don't worry too much about performance yet (leave a 'todo' if necessary)
 - Look for opportunities to make use of the Rust ecosystem